Judging

 Michelle Phillips, Founder, Mimi's Bakehouse

-Michelle Phillips focus and passion is and always has been on the food, hospitality and of course cake.
-She started baking as a child in the 1970’s working in hospitality/restaurants from the age of 16.
-She also worked in hospitals and then school meals where she won awards for trying to bring proper cooked meals to school dinners, before Jamie Oliver made it cool!
-Following time spent at small hotels and cafes in 2010 Michelle knew the time had come to do something for herself, selling her family home she opened Mimi’s.
-She is the current Vice President of the Scottish Bakers Association.
+Michelle Phillips, also known as Mimi, has always had a focus and passion for food, hospitality, and, of course, cake.
+She began baking as a child in the 1970s and started working in hospitality and restaurants at the age of 16.
+Over the years, she gained experience in hospitals and school meals, where she won awards for her efforts to bring properly cooked meals to school dinners—long before Jamie Oliver made it popular.
+After working in small hotels and cafes, Michelle decided in 2010 to pursue her own venture.
+Selling her family home, she opened Mimi’s, which has since grown into a thriving business encompassing a bakery, five cafes, an online bakery, wholesale operations, and a wedding service.
+Michelle is currently the President of the Scottish Bakers Association.

 Richard Herbert, Confectionary Specialist, Sonneveld